cathydymi/Ursa-Minor/README.md

-# Ursa-Minor
+# UMi
-UMi dwarf galaxy
+A dwarf galaxy